-Exhibit Number Description of Document 5.0 Opinion of Nutter, McClennen & Fish, LLP as to the legality of the securities being registered.
-10.1 Form of Purchase Agreement by and among Nabi Biopharmaceuticals and the purchasers set forth on the signature pages thereto.
-23.1 Consent of Nutter, McClennen & Fish, LLP (included in Exhibit 5.0).
-23.2 Consent of Ernst & Young LLP.
-24 Power of Attorney.
+Exhibit Number Description of Document 5.0 Opinion of Nutter, McClennen & Fish, LLP as to the legality of the securities being registered.(1) 10.1 Form of Purchase Agreement by and among Nabi Biopharmaceuticals and the purchasers set forth on the signature pages thereto.(2) 23.1 Consent of Nutter, McClennen & Fish, LLP (included in Exhibit 5.0).(1) 23.2 Consent of Ernst & Young LLP, Fort Lauderdale, Florida.
+23.3 Consent of Ernst & Young LLP, Boston, Massachusetts.
+24 Power of Attorney.(1)

-Previously filed.
+(1) Previously filed.